halderex/halderex.github.io/content/post/dynamic-and-mail-enabled-security-groups-with-azure-automation.md

 * **New-DistributionGroup** to create our groups.
 * **Get-EXORecipient** to filter out group members.
 * **Update-DistributionGroupMember** to update group members.

+Setting the stage

+Prerequisites

+Building blocks

+Putting it a together

+Monitoring

 ### Future improvement